Stockholm30/Data_Science_projects/Credit_risk/README.md

 ## Credit Risk Prediction
 This work is devoted to predicting the probability of default of customers who take out a loan.
+The metric value on the test dataset must be at least 0.75 according to ROC-AUC.
 For banks, this task is very important, since it depends on whether the bank goes bankrupt or not.
 ## Installation
 ### Download the data
 - Clone this repo to your computer.